flameryx/arena-dnn-data-recorder/evaluation_run_guide.md

 To be able to execute the pipeline script which creates the nessesary data you have to be on the navprediction branch of arena-rosnav.

 1. If Arena-Rosnav is not installed: Install Arena-Rosnav by following the installtion guide the arena-rosnav [readme](https://github.com/ignc-research/arena-rosnav) of arena-rosnav
+2. Access rosnav env: `workon rosnav`
-2. Navigate to: `arena_ws/src/forks` and check if `arena-dnn-data-recorder` is present.
+3. Navigate to: `arena_ws/src/forks` and check if the directory `arena-dnn-data-recorder` is present.
 If not run `git clone https://github.com/flameryx/arena-dnn-data-recorder.git`
-3. Access rosnav env: `workon rosnav`
 4. Navigate to `/arena_ws/src/arena-rosnav`
 5. Pull the current state: `git pull`
 6. Checkout to the navpredriction branch by running the command: `git checkout navprediction`